-This tutorial will give you a brief introduction of one of the most prominent testing types ‘Positive testing’.
+This tutorial will give you a brief introduction to one of the most prominent testing types ‘Positive testing’.

-The exact meaning, advantages and the types of performing Positive Testing are explained in simple terms along with easy examples in this tutorial.
+The exact meaning, advantages, and types of performing Positive Testing are explained in simple terms along with easy examples in this tutorial.

 Testing types can be classified as:

 #2) Negative Testing

 Both these test types are essential for confirming that the software is working as expected.